 - The UK is still generally respected around the world.
 It's worth flying the flag and making it clear that you're based here.

 - Make sure you know the rules around VAT.
 Whether or not you have to charge VAT depends on what you sell, who your customer is and where they're based.
 Plenty of guidance is available online.
 Good accounting software (together with a good accountant) will help you comply with these rules.

 - Handling payments should be straightforward.
 If you allow buyers to pay by card then your payment card provider sorts out any currency exchange.
 You'll get sterling but your customer will be charged in their local currency.
 You don't have to make any changes to your store, although you could show an indicative price in euros and dollars.

 - Shipping abroad is pretty straightforward too.
 It's easier with a recognised international carrier such as UPS, Fedex or DHL, as they can advise on any issues.
 Make sure you fill in a customs declaration.
 As long as your product is legal in the country to which you're selling it, you should be fine.
 As for customs or import duties, most retailers leave these to the purchaser.
 However, do state this in your terms and conditions, as customers may be confused if asked to pay a charge on delivery.

 - The biggest risk when selling overseas is fraud.
-Orders from abroad are more likely to be from scammers, simply because it's easier to get away with across borders.
+Orders from abroad are more likely to be from scammers, simply because it's easier to get away with fraud across international borders.
 Many fraud prevention systems, such as address checking, don't work with overseas cards.
 You can evaluate the fraud risk by contacting your bank or payment service provider.
 It's also worth speaking to other businesses in your sector to see if they've had problems.